 Heart-to-Heart: 68 Conversation Starters for Kids

-Instantly download and print the full set of 68 conversation starters to encourage open communication and bonding with your child!
-Conversation starters include questions to get to know your child on a deeper level and to encourage gratitude, optimistic thinking, a resilient mindset, critical thinking skills, emotional growth, and a healthy sense of humor.
+Instantly download and print the full set of 80 conversation starters to encourage open communication and bonding with your child!
+What makes a good conversation starter?
+A good conversation starter is a question that helps you get to know your child on a deeper level and encourages gratitude, optimistic thinking, a resilient mindset, critical thinking skills, emotional growth, and a healthy sense of humor.

 Download, print, cut-out, and place in a bowl at your dinner table and you have a family bonding activity ready to go.
 Click here to get yours today!